Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Beyond Randomness: Information-Theoretic Topology Design (Smart v3)

 \subsection{Scalable Realization: The Cyclic-NMI Hybrid (Smart v4)}

-While Smart v3 minimizes topological regret explicitly, calculating NMI at every layer introduces a computational overhead of \(O(d^2)\), which potentially conflicts with Axiom 2 (Linear Scaling).
-To resolve this, we implement a \textbf{Hybrid Strategy} in our latest architecture:
+While Smart v3 minimizes topological regret explicitly, calculating NMI at every layer introduces a computational overhead of \(O(d^2)\), which potentially conflicts with Principle 2 (Linear Scaling).
+To resolve this, I implement a \textbf{Hybrid Strategy} in my latest architecture: